 We require all people — employees, patients, and visitors — at our facilities to wear a mask.

 Admitted patients to our hospitals are tested for COVID-19 prior to admission and then screened for symptoms each day of their hospital stay.

-Patients visiting our hospital campus for clinic appointments are screened for symptoms prior to their visit and again upon arrival.
+Patients visiting our hospital campus for clinic appointments are screened for symptoms prior to their visit via the Mass General Brigham Prescreen app.
 If symptomatic, patients are cared for via virtual visits or in designated areas where we use personal protective equipment recommended by the CDC to stop the spread of the COVID-19 virus.

 We screen all employees daily for symptoms.
 Anyone with symptoms of a possible respiratory illness is not allowed to work until they are better.

 We screen visitors to our hospitals and physicians’ offices for symptoms.
 Any visitor with symptoms is restricted from entering our hospitals or physicians’ offices.